Suffering in the Life of a Christian - Part 2

 There will be no fruit born without the death of the “grain of wheat”, that grain of wheat symbolizing our lives and all that we had hoped to have for ourselves in this life.
 Dying to what we want and obediently accepting God’s assignments in life is what it means to deny ourselves, and to take up our cross and follow Jesus.

 We will all be called upon to submit ourselves to God’s plan for our lives as we experience our share in the sufferings of His Son in the ways and in the measure that God Himself has ordained for each of us.
 All of the losses and limitations that we experience are a part of God’s sovereign will for our lives.
-All of the things that we had hoped to have for ourselves in life, but we find that these things are simply out of reach in our case and unattainable for us – all of these things are a part of God’s plan for our lives, and He has promised us that all of these things are working together for our good and for our future glory together with His Son (Romans 8:28).
+All of the things that we had hoped to have for ourselves in life, but we find that these things are simply out of reach in our case and unattainable for us – all of these things are a part of God’s plan for our lives.
+And He has promised us that all of these things are working together for our good and for our eternal glory together with His Son (Romans 8:28).

 If we are honest about Jesus’ teaching in Luke 9:23-24, 14:27, and 14:33, then we must admit that the Gospel message is not one that will have broad appeal.
 Men do not want to hear that they must deny themselves and give up everything they have in order to be Jesus’ disciples.
 They want to hear about how serving God will get them more of what they want out of life, and there are many who will gladly take their money in return for telling them such things.
 Paul warned us that these things would happen when he wrote: “For the time will come when they will not endure sound doctrine; but wanting to have their ears tickled, they will accumulate for themselves teachers in accordance to their own desires, and will turn away their ears from the truth and will turn aside to myths.”
 (2 Timothy 4:3-4).
+Luke 9:23-24, 14:27, and 14:33

 Blessed Encouragement